 No matter what, your plant being too close to a furnace or some other type of heat source is going to cause issues.

 Simply relocating the plant to a safer spot might be all you need to do to solve your problem.
-You want your spider plant to be kept away from vents, furnaces, and other things of that nature.
+You want it to be kept away from vents, furnaces, and other things of that nature.

 Try to figure out a good location where you can admire your plant while also keeping it safe.